abajcsy/embodied-ai-safety/syllabus.md

 - **Location**: TBD

 ## Prerequisites
 The course is open to graduate students and advanced undergraduates.
-While there are no strict prerequisites, familiarity with sequential decision-making, machine learning, differential equations, optimization, and probability are highly encouraged.
+While there are no strict prerequisites, familiarity with sequential decision-making (e.g., optimal control, reinforcement learning, markov decision processes, etc.), machine learning (e.g., supervised learning, deep learning), differential equations, optimization, and probability are highly encouraged.
 Experience with high-level programming languages like Python or MATLAB are also strongly encouraged.

 ## Textbooks
 There is no need buy any textbook for this course.
 We will provide lecture notes in this course.
 The following are companion textbooks that can provide useful further reading: